MicrosoftDocs/bot-docs/articles/dotnet/concepts.md

 ---
-title: Key concepts | Microsoft Docs
+title: Key concepts in the Bot Builder SDK for .NET | Microsoft Docs
-description: Learn about key concepts in the Bot Builder SDK for .NET.
+description: Explore key concepts for the Bot Builder SDK for .NET.
 author: kbrandl
 manager: rstand
 ms.topic: article